 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Adetunji T. Toriola, M.D., M.P.H., Ph.D., of the Washington University School of Medicine in St. Louis, is the corresponding author.
+Authors: Leslie A. Musshafen, Ph.D., M.B.A., C.R.A., C.P.R.A., of the University of Mississippi Medical Center in Jackson, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.